800-837-5520 Call us for a free quote Contact us

 What do you do if you see carpenter bees?

 If you spot carpenter bees, inspect the area for any round holes or signs of damage in wooden structures.
 It is not recommended that you attempt to treat the area with insecticides.
-It is always best to contact a pest control professional to safely eliminate the bees and protect your property from further damage.
+It is always best to contact a pest control professional to help remove the bees and protect your property from further damage.

 Should I get rid of carpenter bees?